deltatree/contao/README.md

    ```sh
    docker compose up -d --build
    ```
-2. **Install Contao 4.9 LTS into `app/`** (default pin baked into the container):
+2. **Initial Contao installation** – happens automatically on the first `docker compose up` as long as `app/` is empty.
+The entrypoint runs `install-contao`, pins every `contao/*` bundle (plus `contao/manager-plugin:2.11.3`) to `4.9.18`, executes `composer update 'contao/*' -W --no-scripts`, and finally calls `vendor/bin/contao-console contao:install` to wire up directories.
+If you need to rerun the installer manually, you can still call:
    ```sh
    docker compose exec contao install-contao
    ```
-   The helper command installs `contao/managed-edition:4.9.*` by default (passing `--no-audit` and `--no-security-blocking` so Composer does not halt on known advisories of the legacy release).
-Override via `CONTAO_VERSION`, e.g. `CONTAO_VERSION="5.6.*" docker compose exec contao install-contao`.
-When switching to Contao 5.x you can update the `Dockerfile` base image to PHP 8.x and drop those flags.
+   Override the target version via `CONTAO_VERSION`, e.g. `CONTAO_VERSION="5.6.*" docker compose exec contao install-contao`.
+When switching to Contao 5.x update the `Dockerfile` to PHP 8.x and drop the legacy Composer flags.

    > ℹ️ Beim Container-Start führt das neue Entry-Point-Skript automatisch `vendor/bin/contao-console contao:install` aus, sobald die Contao-Konsole im `app/`-Verzeichnis vorhanden ist.
 So werden notwendige Verzeichnisse direkt angelegt.
    After the dependencies are installed, Contao’s public entry point will be in `public/` (or `web/` for older releases).
 The Apache virtual host already points to `public/`.